The Kerris Operating System

 As businesses grow, the way they are managed must evolve.

-What works in earlier stages—informal decision-making, limited structure, and reactive execution—often becomes insufficient as complexity increases.
-Over time, that creates friction, inconsistency, delayed decisions, weaker accountability, avoidable risk, and drag on performance.
+What works in earlier stages - informal decision-making, limited structure, and reactive execution - often becomes insufficient as complexity increases.
+That can create friction, inconsistency, delayed decisions, weaker accountability, avoidable risk, and drag on performance.

 What it is